-If you’re writing a PhD as an international student at a Western university and English is your second language you’ve probably had moments when you think you’re supervisor just doesn’t understand you.
+If you’re writing a PhD as an international student at a Western university and English is your second language, you’ve probably had moments when you think your supervisor just doesn’t understand you.
 You’ve likely felt that, no matter what you do, your writing just isn’t good enough.
 It can be grammatically correct and every word may be spelled correctly, but still your supervisor isn’t happy.

 Ever wondered why?